linuxhw/hw-probe/INSTALL.md

 Install on Fedora
 -----------------

-On Fedora 28 and newer:
+On Fedora 28 or newer and derivatives (Nobara, risiOS, Ultramarine, etc.):

     sudo dnf install hw-probe